 A product liability claim may also be filed if a dangerous or defective product caused the injury.

 If you believe you or a loved one’s traumatic brain injury occurred during an accident that could have been prevented, contact a Cincinnati attorney at O’Connor, Acciani & Levy.

 Seek the Services of a Cincinnati Traumatic Brain Injury Attorney

 Due to the severity of traumatic brain injuries, many victims are forced to take time off work during traumatic brain injury treatment.
 As traumatic brain injury recovery progresses, you may find yourself facing rising medical expenses, as well as living expenses.
 The recovery period can be quite a while, and may result in you not being able to return to work.
 Our attorneys can assist you in filing a claim to gain compensation for medical expenses, recovery for lost wages, and awards for pain and suffering.

 Let our skilled legal team assist you in securing your traumatic brain injury recovery.
 Our goal is to hold responsible parties accountable for the injuries they have caused you, and help you access the compensation you deserve.
 We have been serving clients with proven results you can trust.

-Call the accomplished traumatic brain injury lawyers at O’Connor, Acciani & Levy today to schedule a free case evaluation, or contact us online.
-Our offices are located in Cincinnati, and we serve clients who live in the surrounding areas, including Covington, Columbus, Newport, Florence, and Hamilton.
+Call the accomplished Cincinnati traumatic brain injury lawyers at O’Connor, Acciani & Levy today to schedule a free case evaluation, or contact us online.